© Régis Cintas-Flores Photographies

-There's a bit of a chill in the air and the leaves on the trees are starting to turn from green to red and orange.
+There's a bit of a chill in the air and the leaves on the trees turn from green to red and orange.

 It's always a great time of year to be here, with the scorching heat of summer abating and the crowds of visitors thinning out.
 There are still plenty of markets, exhibitions and tours to enjoy in October.